DataONEorg/k8s-cluster/admin/backup.md

 ## Setup
 Velero is run from a location with access to both the K8s/K8s-dev admin credentials and the Anacapa Velero S3 user credentials.
 This can be a VM, a laptop, etc.

+### Overall steps
+- Install the velero binary from homebrew, GitHub, etc
+- Setup kubectl so that it can connect to the K8s clusters as admin
+- Run the `velero install` command
+- Increase the memory limits and backup timeout

 ### K8s-prod
 Velero 1.13.0 FSB install options (current):
 ```